 (3) Place wagers, each-way wagers and concession wagers are not permitted where 4 or less runners are listed to start a race at the time wagering is opened on that race.

+[Rule 50 amended in Gazette 7 Apr 2006 p.
+1490.]

 51. Bookmakers not to offer, make or accept certain wagers

 The following wagers may not be offered, made or accepted by a bookmaker —